Ricky Skaggs: Country career

-In 1981, he debuted on Epic Records with the album Waitin for the Sun to Shine, which brought him to both the country and pop charts and produced two No. 1 hits.
+In 1981, he debuted on Epic Records with the album Waitin for the Sun to Shine, which brought him to both the country and pop charts and produced two number-one hits.

-In 1982, he released Highways & Heartaches, his only platinum album, featuring the instrumental heavy "Highway 40 Blues".
+In 1982, he released Highways and Heartaches, his only platinum album, featuring the instrumental-heavy "Highway 40 Blues".

 Keeping with his instrumental heavy themes, he released "Country Boy" on the album of the same name.
 He also had Bill Monroe as a guest on this album.

 Exploring a role as producer, Skaggs produced Dolly Parton's album White Limozeen, which started her comeback in country music.

-Skaggs also guested on other albums.
+Skaggs also guest-performed on other albums.
 In 1995, he sang with Vince Gill on "Go Rest High on That Mountain", which later won CMA's Song of the Year and was determined by BMI to be the Most-Performed Song in 1997.

 Later career

 In 1996, Skaggs went back to his bluegrass roots, and also experimented with new sounds.
 With his band, Kentucky Thunder, he is a perennial winner of Grammy Awards and International Bluegrass Music Association for best bluegrass album.